CLOUDBREAK

 Yes it will.

-Will the cloud be under any domain I choose?
+Will my server be under any domain I choose?

 Yes your cloud will be under a domain that you own.